 Storing sensitive case information in the cloud instead of on paper would increase the security of your data while clearing up some much-needed space in the office.

-Check out these case studies to get a better look at the real results human services agencies have seen by eliminating paper and modernizing processes:
+Check out these case studies to get a better look at the real results agencies have seen by eliminating paper and modernizing processes across various program areas:

 Robeson County Goes 100% Paperless with Northwoods' Social Services Software

 Lenoir County Boosts Productivity and Client Service in Child Support

 Greg Tipping—vice president of Northwoods’ Complex Solutions Group—helps agencies uncover and solve their most complicated, challenging, and unique business problems.
 Equipping agencies with custom solutions to deliver services better, Greg fulfills his mission to make a difference in the lives of folks that rely on support from agencies to get by day to day.